Motorcycle jeans buying guide | Racered

 There’s a lot of talk about safety in the riding gear industry, in particular about CE certification.
-We will dive into more depth on CE certification in another article, but you will need to know a few general terms:
+We dive into more depth on this in our CE certification article, but you will need to know a few general terms:

 Conformité Européenne.
 Meaning 'European conformity'.
 It Is the symbol/term given to products sold within the EEA (European Economic Area) that conform to specific health, safety, and environmental protection standards.
 All motorcycle PPE that has the CE certified tag, has undergone industry tests to certify its safety.

 Insider tip: You should check the tags to see that the whole garment is CE certified, not just the protectors.
 Also, make sure that it reads CE certified which means it was tested in certified testing center.
 CE approved or CE tested garments do not insure they were tested in certify testing centers.

 Refers to the different levels of protection given to motorcycle clothing after testing them.